What’s new in Accessibility in 2019 – enabling technologies and ATs

 In the field of gaming, Microsoft’s Xbox Adaptive Controller has brought breakthroughs in accessibility for many gamers with disabilities.
 While the controller can be hacked for use on other consoles too, we’re hoping the likes of Sony and Nintendo will follow Microsoft’s lead.

 Back in the world of computers, most ATs are very well established.
-This is what we’d like to see from them, to help people with impairments and developers in 2019:
+This is what we’d hope to see from the companies maintaining them, to help people with impairments and developers in 2019:

 - For users: Speaking recently with people who have difficulty using their hands and prefer to control their computers through speech, the recent decision by Dragon developer Nuance to drop support for its Dragon Professional for Mac is frustrating.
 We’d love to see Mac users be able to benefit from all the functionality of the Windows version of Dragon going forwards.
 The clock is ticking for anyone who relies on Dragon for Mac to either find a new app or migrate to Windows.
-Let’s hope Apple steps up and offer better voice controls and dictation.
+If Nuance don’t have a change of heart, we hope Apple steps up and offer better voice controls and dictation.